Everduin94/dotfiles/readme.md

 ### Scripts
 - Moved from fish to zsh.
 Need to convert.

+### Git
+- .gitconfig currently uses my work account.
+- Update to use my personal.
+And then update local configs to use work.

 ### TODO
 - Include alfred (brew cask if possible + vc preferences)
   - Is vc preferences necessary or are they cloud based?